-Presales are up now—but before the book’s release, Kevin took time to answer a few of Post-Punk.com’s questions via email, as well as shared an exclusive excerpt featuring The Birthday Party.
+Previously, Kevin had taken the time to answer a few of Post-Punk.com’s questions via an email interview, as well as shared an exclusive excerpt featuring The Birthday Party.

 What the first piece of Bauhaus memorabilia you remember collecting?